panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 ```

 I found that `jotai` fits well to manage simple global variables, as a complement to asynchronous state management libraries like `react-query` and `useSWR()`.

+The post has described the basic functionality of `jotai`.
+Visit the repository https://github.com/pmndrs/jotai to read about all the features.

 *Would you use `jotai` to manage simple global state variables?
 What features, in your opinion, `jotai` is still missing?*